Villa of Domitian (Sabaudia)

-The ancient Roman Villa of Domitian (Italian: Villa di Domiziano) is located on the shore of the lagoon of Paola (Lake Sabaudia) between Sabaudia and San Felice Circeo, at a locality known as Palazzo.
+The ancient Roman Villa of Domitian (Italian: Villa di Domiziano) is located on the shore of the lagoon of Paola (Lake Sabaudia) between Sabaudia and San Felice Circeo, Italy, at a locality known as Palazzo.
 It was one of the palaces that belonged to the emperor Domitian, and which he called his villa "at Circeii".
 It is considered one of the most important yet little-known Roman imperial residences in Latium.

 The enormous estate occupies a beautiful site over almost an entire peninsula of 45 hectares, mostly unexcavated and a protected area in the Circeo National Park.
 The site was referred to in some verses by Martial.
 It was near to the ancient city of Circeii.

 History

 The earliest villa here was built in the late-Republican and Augustan eras.
 It is likely that it was the villa of the Triumvir Lepidus to which he was exiled in 36 BC in the 2nd Triumvirate until his death, after a dispute with Octavian.

 The villa was greatly expanded and enhanced by Domitian (r.
 81-96 AD).
 It was one of his numerous villas in Italy including those at Castel Gandolfo, Tusculum, Antium, Caieta, Anxur, Vicarello and Baiae.

-Domitian conducted state business here, as at Rome and at his Alban villa, as shown be the Lex Irnitana from Spain which has the words recitatae Circeiis (dictated at Circeii) added by Domitian and dated 11th October 91.
+Domitian conducted state business here, as at Rome and at his Alban villa, as shown be the Lex Irnitana from Spain which has the words recitatae Circeiis (dictated at Circeii) added by Domitian and dated October 91.
 Martial refers to the villa as the place where mistresses were summoned by Domitian.